 Things to do in Pasto, Colombia

-- Laguna de la Cocha
+Visit Laguna de la Cocha – During the Week

 During the week you will see almost no other people, but at weekends the village is full of Pastoreros.
-To get to the Laguna de la Cocha take a collectivo.
-They leave from Parque Bolivar in Pasto and go directly to the lake, costing about 1.50 USD.
+To get to the Laguna de la Cocha take a colectivo.
+They leave from Parque Bolivar in Pasto and go directly to the lake, costing about $1.50 USD.

 After reaching the top you can walk down to the lake – coming up can be quite hard because of the altitude (4,000 m).
 Down there you will encounter a very strong eggy smell of sulphur.
 To get to the lake take a bus from the terminal in Pasto to the small village of Túquerres (3-5 USD) and from there a taxi or collectivo to the beginning of the trekking path (1 USD).